Taoism: Relations with other traditions

-Many scholars believe Taoism arose as a countermovement to Confucianism.
-The philosophical terms Tao and De are indeed shared by both Taoism and Confucianism.
-Zhuangzi explicitly criticized Confucian and Mohist tenets in his work.
-In general, Taoism rejects the Confucian emphasis on rituals, hierarchical social order, and conventional morality, and favors "naturalness", spontaneity, and individualism instead.
+Many scholars believe Taoism arose as a counter-movement to Confucianism.
+The philosophical terms Tao and De are shared by both Taoism and Confucianism.
+However, in the Daodejing and the Zhuangzi, Confucian ritual propriety and hierarchical social conventions are often treated skeptically, and the texts instead emphasize ziran (“naturalness”), spontaneity, and nonconformity.

+Zhuang Zhou explicitly criticized Confucian and Mohist tenets in his work.
+In the Zhuangzi, Confucians and Mohists frequently serve as representative “moralist” schools: Zhuangzi criticizes them for adhering to fixed unchanging moral rules, for getting stuck in arguments over “right and wrong,” and for trying to force narrow, one-size-fits-all prescriptions on a world that looks different from different perspectives.

 The entry of Buddhism into China was marked by significant interaction and syncretism with Taoism.
 Originally seen as a kind of "foreign Taoism", Buddhism's scriptures were translated into Chinese using the Taoist vocabulary.
 Representatives of early Chinese Buddhism, like Sengzhao and Tao Sheng, knew and were deeply influenced by the Taoist keystone texts.

 Taoism especially shaped the development of Chan Buddhism, introducing elements like the concept of naturalness, distrust of scripture and text, and emphasis on embracing "this life" and living in the "every-moment".
 Zhuangzi's statements that the Tao was omnipresent and that creation escorts animals and humans to death influenced Chinese Buddhist practitioners and scholars, especially Chan Buddhists.
 On the other hand, Taoism also incorporated Buddhist elements during the Tang dynasty.
-Examples of such influence include monasteries, vegetarianism, prohibition of alcohol, the doctrine of emptiness, and collecting scripture in tripartite organization in certain sects.
+A key example of this can be seen in the Lingbao tradition, an important set of Taoist texts that incorporated Buddhist ideas of karma, death and re-birth, and Buddhist cosmology into the Taoist tradition.
+Later, in the 12th century, the Quanzhen School of Taoism was explicitly founded on three teachings philosophy, incorporating the mediation techniques and monastic organization of Buddhism alongside the ethical discipline and social responsibility of Confucianism.

-Ideological and political rivals for centuries, Taoism, Confucianism, Hinduism, and Buddhism deeply influenced one another.
+Ideological and political rivals for centuries, Taoism, Confucianism, and Buddhism deeply influenced one another.
 For example, Wang Bi, one of the most influential philosophical commentators on Laozi (and the I Ching), was a Confucian.
 The three rivals also share some similar values, with all three embracing a humanist philosophy emphasizing moral behavior and human perfection.
 In time, most Chinese people identified to some extent with all three traditions simultaneously.
 This became institutionalized when aspects of the three schools were synthesized in the Neo-Confucian school.

 Christian and Taoist contact often took place in the Tang dynasty, and some scholars believe that the Church of the East influenced Taoist thought on the Three Pure Ones.
 Emperor Taizong encouraged this, and Taoists who agreed with him and his laws incorporated elements of Christianity, Islam, Manichaeism, Judaism, Confucianism, and Buddhism into their faith.